AR

 Home / Tax Appeals Commission / Rules of Procedure of the Arkansas Tax Appeals Commission

-The Arkansas Tax Appeals Commission has promulgated its Rules of Procedure, which are available in official PDF format here and are also copied below.
+The Arkansas Tax Appeals Commission has promulgated its Rules of Procedure, which are available in PDF format here and are also provided below.

 Rules 1 through 4 cover internal governance and administration of the Commission.
 Rule 5 governs tax appeals at the Commission.